-The Improving Surgical Training pilot will trial improvements in the quality of training, a better training-service balance for trainees, professionalise the role of the trainer, and look at developing other members of the team from other professional backgrounds to work alongside trainees to improve patient care.
+The Improving Surgical Training pilot trialled improvements in the quality of training, a better training-service balance for trainees, professionalising the role of the trainer, and looked at developing other members of the team from other professional backgrounds to work alongside trainees to improve patient care.

-Professor Wendy Reid, Executive Director of Education and Quality and National Medical Director
+Professor Wendy Reid, Executive Director of Education and Quality and Medical Director, Health Education England, said:

 “Improving Surgical Training provides an exciting opportunity to enhance training in general surgery – and, in due course, training in other surgical specialties - to help improve patient care.”